Community Spaces

 The flatpack, modular system is perfect for self-build community projects.
-It is lightweight and requires minimal tools.
-The system can be used for small scale community interventions that are temporary or larger social justice projects such as housing.
+Our plywood boxes are lightweight and construction requires minimal tools.
+Our system is ideal for small-scale temporary interventions or larger social justice projects, such as housing initiatives.

 Isometric architectural drawing of a simple shed with a slanted roof, partially transparent walls, and double doors open to reveal an empty interior with light-coloured birch flooring, highlighting the elegance of timber construction.
 Isometric illustration of a small, rectangular wooden structure featuring modular timber construction, two open doors, and interior elements such as stairs and platforms made from the same material.